 American College of Cardiology and the Aetna Quality Care Foundation and has served as principal investigator in more than 100 clinical drug and device trials.
-In addition to authoring more than 1.000 original papers, abstracts. book chapters and review articles, Dr. Abraham has co-edited a leading textbook on heart failure entitled Heart Failure: A Practical Approach to Treatment.
+In addition to authoring more than 1,000 original papers, abstracts, book chapters and review articles, Dr. Abraham has co-edited a leading textbook on heart failure entitled Heart Failure: A Practical Approach to Treatment.
 He serves on the editorial boards of several major journals and as a scientific reviewer for such publications as Circulation, the European Heart Journal, and the Journal of the American College of Cardiology.
 Dr. Abraham has been recognized as one of the 'Best Doctors in America' for 20 consecutive years.
 He was named as one of The World's Most Influential Scientific Minds and named to the Highly Cited Researchers list by Clarivate Analytics (formerly Thomson Reuters).
 In 2022, Dr. Abraham received the Pioneer Award from the Heart Failure Society of America, given to an innovator in the field of heart failure.
 In 2017, he received the Distinguished Scientist Award from the American College of Cardiology.
-Dr. Abraham is a member of the board of directors of Cardionomic, Inc. Dr. Abraham received his M.D. from Harvard Medical School before completing a residency in internal medicine and fellowships in cardiology and heart failure/cardiac transplantation at the University of Colorado Health Sciences Center.
-He is board-certified in internal medicine and advanced heart failure and transplant cardiology.
+Dr. Abraham is a member of the board of directors of Cardionomic, Inc. Dr. Abraham received his M.D. from Harvard Medical School before completing a residency in internal medicine and fellowships in cardiology and heart failure and transplant cardiology.
 We believe Dr. Abraham is qualified to serve on our board of directors because of his extensive medical, academic and industry experience and achievement in cardiology and heart failure.